Back to Articles

 Known as the third most livable city on the planet, Auckland is a thriving multicultural hub of art, music and cuisine.
 Imagine living in a city with a dozen charming holiday islands, hiking trails and pristine beaches well within access.
-Let us take a look at some of the best travel pursuits in the city, but don’t forget to get bus charter in Auckland for a convenient ride to these destinations.

 Explore Nature's Beauty At The Auckland Botanic Gardens